 The Secondary School curriculum at Park House English School is a planned three-year programme based on the National Curriculum of England.
 Key Stage 3 comprises three-year groups: Year 7 (ages 11-12), Year 8 (ages 12-13) and Year 9 (ages 13-14).

 Park House English School follows an adapted National Curriculum for England in Secondary School.
 This allows our students to identify their interests and discover where their talent lies.
-The journey through secondary school is a critical stage of development in every child’s life and this is the reason our emphasis is on every student experiencing amazing learning.
+The journey through secondary school is a critical stage of development in every child’s life and this is the reason our emphasis is on every student experiencing high-quality learning.
 This is central to everything we do in and out of the classroom.
 We encourage all our students to play a full and active part in school life, and there is a plethora of extra-curricular activities available to them each year.

-When students arrive at Park House English School, they are placed in a form group and a house which they will stay with for the duration of their time at the school.
+When students arrive at Park House English School, they are placed in a form group and a house.
+They will remain in that house for the duration of their time at the school.
 The form tutor has a key role in building a strong relationship with students in their form group and will guide each student effectively through Key Stage Three.

-Pupils are set in mathematics in year 7 dependent on ability level and will progress through the curriculum, preparing them for their IGSCE work which they will begin in Year 9.
-In science, students are introduced to all three sciences – biology, physics and chemistry.
-In English, students are taught a wide variety of literary texts, as well as language and writing skills; they are only put into sets for English in year 9.
-In year 7 and 8, students learn a broad range of new skills which will prepare them for the introduction to IGCSEs which begins in year 9.
+Students are set in Mathematics in Year 7 dependent on ability level and will progress through the curriculum, preparing them for their IGSCE work which they will begin in Year 9.
+In Science, students are introduced to all three Sciences – Biology, Physics and Chemistry.
+In English, students are taught a wide variety of literary texts, as well as language and writing skills; they are only put into sets for English in Year 9.
+In Year 7 and 8, students learn a broad range of new skills which will prepare them for the introduction to IGCSEs which begins in Year 9.